-- 3.1 Option 1: Considers and provides comment on the quarter 1 progress update against the Commercial Strategy, prior to the report being presented to Executive Committee. - 3.2 Option 2: Considers the quarter 1 progress update against the Commercial Strategy and provides recommendation, prior to the report being presented to Executive Committee. - 4.
-Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Wellbeing Plan - 4.1 The Commercial Strategy supports the future sustainability of the organisation, the Corporate Plan and the priority to be 'An ambitious and innovative council delivering the quality services we know matter to our communities'. - 4.2 It is aligned to the Medium Term Financial Strategy, the Bridging the Gap programme and supports the Well Being Plan and the Well-being of Future Generations (Wales) Act 2015.
+Option 2: That Executive Committee provides comments and challenges the performance of the Commercial Strategy.

-5. Implications Against Each Option
+- 4. Evidence of how does this topic supports the achievement of the Corporate Plan / Statutory Responsibilities / Blaenau Gwent Wellbeing Plan - 4.1 The Commercial Strategy supports the future sustainability of the organisation, the Corporate Plan and the priority to be 'An ambitious and innovative council delivering the quality services we know matter to our communities'. - 4.2 It is aligned to the Medium Term Financial Strategy, the Bridging the Gap programme and supports the Well Being Plan and the Well-being of Future Generations (Wales) Act 2015. - 5.
+Implications Against Each Option